What is NGL? NGL Definition: Natural Gas Liquids (NGLs)

 Raw natural gas, as it comes out of the ground, contains a number of gases and compounds, as well as impurities.

-However, it is predominantly methane (CH4) gas, which is more commonly known as natural gas.
+However, it is mostly methane (CH4) gas, which is more commonly known as natural gas.

 The raw natural gas must be processed to obtain pipeline quality clean, dry natural gas (methane).